juliencrn/localhost/README.md

 ### How to use

-Simply download all files into your work root directory (like /var/www for linux systems)
+Simply download index.php & info.php files into your work root directory (like /var/www for linux systems)